When Drinking and Gambling Addictions Mix

 - Loss of control which results in continuing gambling behavior despite mounting serious negative consequences.

-Looking at the larger issue of problem gambling, then, it is much more than just a financial problem that affects the individual gambler and his or her family.
-A person who is a problem gambler has an obsession, one that it totally out of control.
-It isn’t possible for the problem gambler to stop gambling on his own, even if he expresses a sincere desire to do so.
+Problem gambling is much more than “just a financial problem” that affects the individual gambler and his or her family.
+A person who is a problem gambler has an obsession, one that is totally out of control.
+It isn’t possible for the problem gambler to stop gambling on their own, even if they express a sincere desire to do so.

 What causes someone to become a problem gambler?
-There is any number of reasons why a person first begins gambling.
-The first foray into gambling may be precipitated by a change in behavior, such as the type of stress caused by a job change or loss, retirement, or other change in personal or family circumstances.
-But it isn’t how much money the gambler loses — $1,000 or $100,000 — that results in problem gambling.
+There are many reasons why a person begins gambling.
+Sometimes a person first dabbles in gambling after a job change, retirement or divorce.
+Life changes are a vulnerable time.
+For some, once they start dabbling, they can’t stop.
+It isn’t how much money the gambler loses — $1,000 or $100,000 — that results in problem gambling.
 Problem gambling results when gambling causes a negative impact on any area of the person’s life.

 In the United States, it is estimated that about 4 to 6 million (2 to 3 percent) of the population are problem gamblers.
 About 2 million (1 percent) of the population are estimated to meet the criteria for pathological or compulsive gambling each year.

-Where alcohol abuse crosses over into alcohol dependence varies by individual and according to several contributing factors.
-Alcohol abuse – which can lead to alcoholism – is a pattern of drinking which results in harm to a person’s health, ability to work, and interpersonal relationships.
-Alcohol dependence, or alcoholism, is a diagnosable disease characterized by strong cravings for alcohol and continued use despite increasing negative consequences.
+Where alcohol abuse crosses over into alcohol addiction varies.
+Alcohol abuse – which can lead to alcoholism – is a pattern of drinking that harms a person’s health, ability to work or interpersonal relationships.
+Alcohol addiction, or alcoholism, is a diagnosable disease characterized by strong cravings for alcohol and continued use despite increasing negative consequences.

-For information on signs of an alcohol use disorder, see the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-The site lists 11 symptoms which may indicate the presence of an alcohol use disorder.
-While a few may seem mild and not indicative of a growing problem with alcohol, they’re often easily dismissed and not recognized for what they are.
-Over time, with increased heavy drinking, the symptoms add up, increase in severity and frequency, resulting in alcohol abuse crossing over into alcohol use disorder, and then to alcohol dependence or alcoholism.
+Don’t ignore the early signs of an alcohol use disorder.
+Over time, with increased heavy drinking, the symptoms add up.
+They will increase in severity and frequency, resulting in alcohol abuse crossing over into alcohol use disorder, and then to alcohol dependence or alcoholism.

-Information from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that in individuals with co-occurring disorder (COD), alcohol abuse and gambling may coexist as part of a broader lifestyle marked by antisocial behavior.
+Information from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that in individuals with a co-occurring disorder (COD), alcohol addiction and gambling may coexist as part of a broader lifestyle marked by antisocial behavior.

 Gamblers may use alcohol, along with illicit drugs such as cocaine, as a way of celebrating wins or alleviating depression when they lose.

-There are several interaction patterns that may emerge for individuals who are dependent on alcohol and are problem or pathological gamblers.
-Alcohol abuse and problem gambling (especially pathological gambling) may be either concurrent or sequential addictions.
-In fact, sequential addiction is one of the more common clinically observed patterns.
+In fact, sequential addiction is among the more common clinically observed patterns.
 How does this work?
-Take the example of someone who has been dependent on alcohol for many years.
-He or she may have had many years of effective recovery and attendance at Alcoholics Anonymous meetings.
-Then he or she develops a gambling problem.
+Take the example of someone who struggled with alcoholism for many years.
+They may have had many years of effective recovery and attendance at Alcoholics Anonymous meetings.
+Then they develop a gambling problem.

-Like substance abuse, problem gambling can be regarded as a chronic, recurring disorder.
+Like alcoholism or other substance abuse problems, problem gambling can be regarded as a chronic, recurring disorder.
 There is the potential for relapse in both disorders, and even greater risk for those with both disorders.

-Once the person gets to the active treatment phase, in individuals with co-occurring problem gambling and substance use disorders, it is often essential to identify specific trigger for each disorder.
-It is also important to identify the ways in which use of addictive substances such as alcohol or addictive activities such as gambling act as mutual triggers.
+Once you get to the active treatment phase, in individuals with co-occurring problem gambling and substance abuse disorders, it is often essential to identify specific triggers for each disorder.
+It is also important to identify the ways in which use of addictive substances, such as alcohol, or addictive activities, such as gambling, act as mutual triggers.

-There is increasing evidence that suggests a greater effectiveness of treatment approaches that focus on the goal of reducing or limiting gambling – especially for problem gamblers who do not meet all the criteria for the diagnosis of pathological gambling.
+There is increasing evidence for the effectiveness of focusing on reducing or limiting gambling – especially for problem gamblers who do not meet all the criteria for the diagnosis of pathological gambling.
 This approach generally involves teaching money management along with using cognitive behavioral interventions to set and achieve the patient’s goals for limited or controlled gambling.

 Two main types of medication have been reported to be effective in reducing cravings to gamble and instances of gambling behavior.
 These are selective serotonin reuptake inhibitors (SSRIs), such as fluvoxamine (Luvox), and opiate antagonists, such as naltrexone, which has also been found to be effective in treating people with substance use disorders.